 I have also seen many princesses roaming the parks on their own.
 If you are WDW vet, this will be unusual for you.
-But, at DLR, princesses handle their meet-n-greets often solo.
+But, at Disneyland, princesses often handle their meet-n-greets solo.
 I’ve seen Aurora near Dumbo and also near Snow White’s Grotto.
 I’ve seen Snow White near the Disneyland Railroad Station, to the right, if you’re looking at the station, close to a souvenir kiosk.
 Snow White also seems to wander the front of the park, too.

 Cinderella is very poised and polite, yet, she gets down to business.
 If your child is lucky enough for her to take his or her hand, follow them.
-She’ll be setting up for a photo op or she’ll be leaving the immediate area – regardless, it’s quite a rare privilege to walk through the park with a real live princess.
+She’ll be setting up for a photo op or she’ll be leaving the immediate area – regardless – it’s a rare privilege to walk through the park with a real live princess.
 This happens in Disneyland.
 She’s often in front of the Flower Mickey.

 Ariel makes appearances in the front of the park, too, near the flower Mickey in Disneyland.
 She’s not out often and her timing is short, but if you see her, jump in line.
 She’s darling and makes for great photo ops.

 Tiana can most often be found in New Orleans Square in Disneyland and is sometimes on the Mark Twain Riverboat.

 Merida is seen with Rapunzel, typically outside Fantasy Faire, under an umbrella.
 She trades out with Rapunzel to see guests before they go into the Fantasy Faire official meet-n-greet.

 Moanawanders Adventureland.
 If she’s not on the app and you cannot locate her, ask a cast member where to find her.